inspr/core-legacy/doc/helm_installation.md

 ## Adding the Inspr Helm Repository

-If you’re installing the Inspr chart via helm, you first need to add the Inspr reposiroty with the command:
+If you’re installing the Inspr chart via helm, first you need to add the Inspr repository with the command:

 ```
 $ helm repo add inspr https://inspr-charts.storage.googleapis.com/